 Other iron inhibitors include tea, coffee, coca cola.

-Once your baby becomes a toddler (1-3 years) his daily iron requirements actually drop slightly (from 11mg/day to around 9mg/day) as toddlers don’t require as much iron as babies because they are not growing quite as fast.
+1-3 years: Once your baby becomes a toddler (1-3 years) his daily iron requirements actually drop slightly (from 11mg/day to 9mg/day).
+This is because toddlers don’t require as much iron as babies because they are not growing quite as fast.
 During the toddler years you want to try and incorporate iron-rich foods as the main component of a meal 2-3 times a day.

 - Lean red meats – These guys have the best source of haem iron and including these regularly is a great way of contributing towards iron intake.
 Lamb and beef are two of the richest sources of iron.